Academic Catalog

 PHIL 21200 Introduction to Ethics (LA)

 Introduction to the problems and theories of ethical thinking.
 Is there a right thing to do, and how can we tell what it is?
 Competing answers to these questions are examined, such as virtue-based approaches, consequentialist approaches, and Kantian approaches.
 Application of these approaches to current issues related to equality, harm, and truth-telling are explored.
 Readings selected from both classical and modern sources.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (Y)

 Attributes: HM, LMEL, LMSP, LSCO, TIDE